whydnct/Makefile_tutor/README.md

 # Summary

-Addressed to beginners and not to newcomers, the idea behind this tutorial is to **focus on the essential**.
-Anything that is not directly related to the template we are going to explore will not be covered here.
-On the other hand everything that is covered in this tutorial will be carefully detailed.

 Initially intended to help 42 students to step up their Makefile skills through **a C destined documented template** that evolves gradually, **version by version**.
 With the aim of making them more digestible and even tasty 🍔

 Count **1 hour** to complete this tutorial plus some time to play with the [**examples**](https://github.com/clemedon/Makefile_tutor/tree/main/projects).
 For those of you who are wondering, as I write this line I invested a total of 102 hours and 20 minutes in the making of this tutorial.